alrieckert/lazarus/components/README.txt

   A package demonstrating how to manipulate mouse and keyboard input.

 mpaslex
-  A small and fast pascal parser.
+  A small and fast Pascal parser.

 opengl
-  A OpenGL control.
+  An OpenGL control.

 paradox
   Support for paradox databases.

+PascalScript
+  Version of RemObjects Pascal Script adapted for use in the Lazarus IDE.

 plotfunction
   A LCL control for drawing plots and graphs.